-The unique atmosphere of ancient cathedrals, abbeys, a central castle and 38 constituent colleges is breathtaking to behold, making Oxford a magnet for tourists as well as students and scholars.
+The unique atmosphere of ancient cathedrals, abbeys, a central castle, and 38 constituent colleges is breathtaking to behold, making Oxford a magnet for students and scholars from around the world.

-As our "little gem" enrollment at Oxford is limited to no more than 60 students and is open only to senior high school participants (ages 14 to 18).
-The single session is a two-week program from July 15 to 28.
-The program is staffed by seasoned GBSP personnel as well as faculty, guests, and staff drawn from Oxford.
+As our "little gem," enrollment at Oxford is limited to no more than 20 students and is open only to high school participants (ages 14 to 18).
+The program is staffed by seasoned GBSP personnel as well as faculty, guests, and staff drawn from University of Oxford.

 Once again, GBSP will be hosted by Somerville College, a dynamic and relatively newer college founded in 1879.
 Students will reside at Somerville and most classes, electives and meals will be on campus.
 Our academic spaces include classrooms, lawns, and the new Margaret Thatcher Center, named for one of Somerville’s illustrious alumnae.

-Great Books at Oxford works well as a standalone program or added onto our Literary Dublin program for a three-week adventure abroad.
+Great Books at Oxford works well as a standalone program or added onto our Literary Edinburgh program for a two-week adventure abroad.